List of the international non-proprietary names (INN) recommended by the World Health Organisation

 The pharmaceutical dosage form, route of administration and packaging must be stated using the standard terms approved by the European Pharmacopoeia Commission.
 The terms are defined in English, and their official translations exist in the languages of the Member States and Observer Countries.

-Starting from 1 January 2016, all approved standard terms and their definitions and translations can be found in the Standard Terms database maintained by EDQM.
+All approved standard terms and their definitions and translations can be found in the Standard Terms database maintained by EDQM.
 The database requires a registration, but is open and free for all users.
 The registration takes place on the EDQM website.